TechWatch

 Rayd

 In a quiet UK lab, Rayd Technologies dreams in light.
-Kilian and Kirsten, two scientists with fire in their minds, build chips that think like brains—using photons, not electrons.
+Kilian, Riccardo, Jack, and Kirsten, four scientists with fire in their minds, build chips that think like brains—using photons, not electrons.
 No more clunky data shuttles; memory and math dance together at light speed.
-Tiny waveguides pulse like neurons, powering robots, self-driving cars, and cloud AI with barely a whisper of heat.
-Backed by SiliconCatalyst, Rayd’s racing to tape-out a future where AI runs faster, cooler, and smarter—before the giants wake up.
+Tiny waveguides pulse like neurons, one day powering robots, self-driving cars, and cloud AI with barely a whisper of heat.
+Backed by SiliconCatalyst, Rayd is racing to build a future where AI runs faster, cooler, and smarter—before the giants wake up.
 Rayd Technologies develops neuromorphic photonic computing hardware that integrates light-based processing with brain-inspired architectures.
-Engineers at the start-up design chips
+Engineers at

 ...